bro-academy/HTML-course-3/lesson-2.md

 4. Add your GitHub username to repo name with minus sign, like `binabox-fogrew`
 5. Clone it to your computer via VS Code
 6. Locate the project folder on your computer and verify that it contains the forked files.
+7. Create a branch for your task
-7. Create a README.md file
+8. Create a README.md file
-8. Describe your repo:
+9. Describe your repo:
    * Add your `@username` as a main contributor
    * Add your mentor `@username` as a code reviewer
+10. Add the file to stage
+11. Write a commit message and press Commit
+11. Publish the branch or push your changes if branch is already published
+12. Create a pull request
+13. Attach the link of it to the task into Pull Request field (above the description)

 # Additional Materials